Skip to content

 Access Control

-Access Control for sites and datastreams is handled through three privacy settings:
+Access Control for sites and datastreams is handled through four levels of granularity:

-Site Privacy (thing.is_private): This setting determines whether your entire site is private or public.
-If you set your site to private, it means that only the site owners can view the site and all associated datastreams through the website or API.
+2. Site Privacy (thing.is_private): This setting determines whether your site is private or public.
+If you set your site to private, it means that only the workspace owners and collaborators can view the site and all associated datastreams through the website or API.
 This is like having a closed folder that only selected people can open.
+This allows users to set some sites as public and others as private within a public workspace.

-Datastream Visibility (datastream.is_visible): This setting is about who can see a specific datastream at your site.
+3. Datastream Privacy (datastream.is_private): This setting is about who can see a specific datastream at your site.
 Even if your site is public, you might want to keep certain datastreams of that site private.
-When this setting is on, it means that only the site owners can view this particular datastream's details and data.
+When this setting is on, it means that only the workspace owners and collaborators can view this particular datastream's details and data.

 Conditional Settings